charankatta95/schwab-sre-assessment/README.md

     └── grafana-dashboard.jpg
 ```

-**Not in this repository, by design**: `grafana-reader-sa-key.json` — the JSON key used to connect Grafana Cloud's BigQuery data source.
-This is a live credential and is intentionally excluded (add it to `.gitignore` before committing if you haven't already: `echo "*-sa-key.json" >> .gitignore`).

 ## Prerequisites

 - A GCP project with billing enabled (this was built against a new-account $300/90-day free trial)